 Installing additional packages

-The Additional Packages table lists all the available additional packages, such as views, integrations (Sentry and Moviri integrators), extensions for distributed systems, that can be installed on TrueSight Capacity Optimization.
+The Additional Packages table lists all the available additional packages, like Views, integrations, extensions for distributed systems and so on, that can be installed on TrueSight Capacity Optimization, including the following details:

 - Item: Name of the package.